awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticache-cachecluster-kinesisfirehosedestinationdetails.md

 # AWS::ElastiCache::CacheCluster KinesisFirehoseDestinationDetails<a name="aws-properties-elasticache-cachecluster-kinesisfirehosedestinationdetails"></a>

 The configuration details of the Kinesis Data Firehose destination\.
+Note that this field is marked as required but only if Kinesis Data Firehose was chosen as the destination\.

 ## Syntax<a name="aws-properties-elasticache-cachecluster-kinesisfirehosedestinationdetails-syntax"></a>